-At one point, Link encounters in Lanayru land a broken gate, and he has then to find another way to enter the Temple Of Time, fight its boss, then watch one epic cutscene involving Zelda and Impa finishing activating the Gate of Time behind THAT broken gate.
-But if you're impatient, you can use an upgraded beetle to fly over that gate and see the two of them attempting to activate that same Gate of Time, which is logically not yet open..
+At one point, Link encounters in Lanayru Desert a broken gate, and he has then to find another way to enter the Temple of Time, fight its boss, then watch one epic cutscene involving Zelda and Impa finishing activating the Gate of Time behind THAT broken gate.
+But if you're impatient, you can use an upgraded beetle to fly over that gate and see the two of them attempting to activate that same Gate of Time, which is logically not yet open.

 When buzzing about Faron Woods with the claw beetle, you may discover you can carry hornet nests with it.
 You may then get the devious idea of dropping the nest on a baddie.
 Lo and behold, they will react to the swarm of angry hornets attacking them as well.

 Dialogue Tree: There are times when Link has two to four dialogue choices to choose from, Mass Effect-style minus the Morality system.
 Mostly he gets three choices; one affirmative, one negative, and one uncertain.
 Whatever you choose has no effect on the game though.

 Did You Just Punch Out Cthulhu?: While beating physical god level enemies is nothing new, Hylia was left crippled after her battle with Demise, and Link goes and beats him without any lasting injuries.
 So he did better against the God of Evil than an actual deity did.

 Difficulty Spike/Wake-Up Call Boss: If you're not good with the sword, then you really are not fit to fight against some bosses.
 Unlike most Zelda games, this one does not rely on items, but instead almost purely on your sword skills.